Trump names counterterrorism chief as acting director of national intelligence

 McCaul is a former chairman of the House of Representatives Homeland Security Committee and Nunes is a former chairman of the House Intelligence Committee.
 Hoekstra is a former nine-term member of the House who spent more than six years in top positions on the intelligence committee.

-Reporting by Eric Beech; Additional reporting by Roberta Rampton and Jonathan Landay; Editing by Mary Milliken, Lisa Shumaker and Sandra Maler
+Reporting by Eric Beech; Additional reporting by Roberta Rampton, Jonathan Landay and Mark Hosenball; Editing by Mary Milliken, Lisa Shumaker and Sandra Maler